AND MY AIRCON BROKE DOWN. WTH. Merry X'mas, Daikin.

 So the burning question is: WHY COMMERCIALISE in the first place??
 Without that, the state runs it, we people get good deals.
 Ultimately, the public transport is for the PEOPLE.
 Why talk about profits here.
 I see, we sigh.
 Money rules the world.
 Perhaps striving (probably the entire lifetime) to get the COE and a car remains the viable way for Singaporeans.

 Can we Singaporeans have enough reasons to take pride in our only railway?
-You shall justify.Monday, 27 October 2008
+You shall justify.Is our Gen Y ready for its first recession?

 Loh Chee Kong cheekong@mediacorp.com.sg